seedcase-project/.github/.github/pull_request_template.md

 ## Description

-These changes PURPOSE, because REASON.
+This PR DESCRIBE CHANGES.

 Closes #

-## Reviewer Focus

 <!-- Please delete as appropriate: -->
-This PR needs a quick/in-depth review.
+This PR needs a quick/an in-depth review.

-Focus on CHANGES.

 ## Checklist